 Rather , you put it up high

 and it gives light to all in the house.

 and it then it enlightens everyone in the house.

 In the same way, let your light shine before others,

-Just as it would be inconceivable to high the light of a city or a lamp, it is inconceivable for you to hide your light.
+Just as it would be inconceivable to hide the light of a city or of a lamp, it is inconceivable for you to hide your light.
 Therefore , live in such a way that your light is evident to others

 so n that 1 they may see your good works